-How to get a high-end carved detail look for less on plain IKEA furniture using appliques.
+How to get a high-end carved detail look for less on a plain IKEA Hemnes dresser using appliques and paint.

-If you want to test your family’s relationship, build an IKEA dresser together…
+If you want to test your family’s relationship, build an IKEA Hemnes dresser together…

 Thankfully, we survived the one we built for Regan’s nursery without any temper tantrums. 😉